wbl1997/my_swift_vio/README.md

 * gtest (**No operation required**)

-ros melodic will install the source files for the following three packages by default: googletest libgtest-dev google-mock.
+The ros melodic desktop distro will install the source files for the three packages by default: googletest libgtest-dev google-mock.
 The googletest package includes source for both googletest and googlemock.
 *You do not need to cmake and install gtest libraries to /usr/lib.*.